-Likewise, at Competitive Edge, our best results have come with committed players who’s training is pretty regular and is ongoing (meaning that as long as their is progress, they just keep training).
-This does not mean you have to train every week throughout the year (though some of our students do and that certainly accelerates things).
+Likewise, at Competitive Edge, our best results have come with committed players whose training is pretty regular and is ongoing.
+As long as there is progress, they have the drive to keep training.
+This does not mean you have to train every week throughout the year, though some of our students do and that certainly accelerates things.
 Breaks from training can certainly be mixed in and still have good results.
-Something like 2 times per month works well.
+About two times per month works well.

 Improvement comes fastest from striving to execute a skill-challenge that is just beyond one’s capabilities.
 Competitive Edge works hard to make sure that top students here never get to a point where we can’t challenge them.
 To do this we push the challenge level with all aspects of our training.

 Check out this video for some of the results of all of this continuously adapting challenge level coupled with a student who trains regularly and consistently…

 The relevance of the training seen above to performance on the ice is the last piece of the puzzle.
 Check out this link to understand how we work to ensure that the transfer from treadmill training to the ice is strong!

 Some additional links that shed more light on our ability to get great results from continuous and ongoing training…

 - For a view into how our motor control system adapts to our consistent and increasing challenges, check out this page.

 - What is it about the Crossover Flywheel and the Bullet Treadmill that make them especially good for creating highly adaptable and ever increasing challenge level?
 Check out this page to learn the answer.